Yoga Hand Symbols 101: An Introduction to Mudras

 Integrate these mudras into your own practice and see how they resonate with you.
 Yoga is about progression and personal growth.
 If a certain mudra doesn't feel quite right, move on to another.
 This journey is yours to explore and create.

-And hey, if you decide to explore these beautiful mudras, I'd love to hear about your experiences on our Instagram (@AsivanaYoga) or TikTok (@AsivanaYoga).
+And hey, if you decide to explore these beautiful mudras, I'd love to hear about your experiences in the comments below.
 Your story might just inspire someone else!

 Blessings!